Today, I have something really incredible to share…

 While a headlamp is important, you should also carry an LED Tactical Flashlight.

-I prefer using a Tactical flashlight instead of a headlamp if I’m not using my hands to accomplish a task.
+I prefer using a Tactical flashlight if I’m not using my hands to accomplish a task.

 Check out the FireHawk Tactical Flashlight that you can get for free by simply covering the reasonable S&H.